-Our world-class Simulation Center has 50 advanced adult and pediatric simulators, used to provide clinical training to nursing, medical, and allied health trainees as well as continuing education for practicing health care professionals.
+Our world-class Simulation Center is 11,000 square feet and has 50 advanced adult and pediatric simulators, used to provide clinical training to nursing, medical, and allied health trainees as well as continuing education for practicing health care professionals.
 Simulation training includes acute care, trauma, CPR, mock codes, and procedures - valuable practice in a controlled, risk-free environment.
 The opportunities for teaching experience and research endeavors are endless!